 PR is the intentional application of technology to achieve conception, pregnancy and childbirth where the genetic father, mother, or potentially both, have been declared dead (Author B 2017).
 Technically, PR from a dead father is no different from any insemination where the sperm or pre-implementation embryo was frozen during a man’s life, and posthumous sperm retrieval is also possible.
 But while the technology itself is considered simple, its use is controversial.
 Recently, Lavi (2017) argued persuasively that “[t]he source and origin of the normative controversy lies in the anthropological ambivalence of the practice itself” (p.
 37).

 The extensive scholarly literature on PR touches on diverse issues, many of them involving ethical principles.
-Among these are the deceased’s wishes and consent (Bahadur 2004; Tremellen and Savulescu 2015), the integrity of the deceased’s body (Shalev 2002), and the future child’s best interests (Landau 1999).
+Among these are the deceased’s wishes and consent (Tremellen and Savulescu 2015), the integrity of the deceased’s body (Shalev 2002), and the future child’s best interests (Landau 1999).
 These disputes have been analyzed from the perspective of lay persons and health professionals (Author B 2015; Hans and Dooley 2014) as well as feminists (Kroløkke and Adrian 2013) and soldiers (Bokek-Cohen and Ravitsky 2017).
 Earlier anthropological research dealt critically with the shift in perception of “natural” and “healthy” grief as opposed to “pathological” grief (see summary in Robben 2018).
 The technological contribution to this transformation has also been discussed (Jensen 2016; Lock 1996).
 The present study adds to the literature by focusing on the construction of what is perceived as “natural” grief.
 We argue that the justifications for using (or denying) technologies such as PR based on “naturalness” reflect not only a change in the perception of nature itself but an ongoing departure from such binary distinctions as life/death and nature/culture.

 The empirical focus of this study is on family members who submitted a request for PR in the unique sociocultural setting of Israel, whose regulations in this area are considered extremely permissive (Author B 2017).
 Within this context, PR supporters have constructed a “natural” grief model based on a twofold form of justification that combines traditional cultural assumptions with aspirations for modernity, innovation, and progress.
 This revolutionary-traditional model reflects "the revolutionary turn of Zionism", which "culminated in a return to traditional" roles (Weiss 2002, 2).
 In this respect, the twofold justification offers a solution to the dispute between those who consider PR to be novel, and therefore unnatural, and those who see it as an extension of age-old emotions surrounding death, and hence natural.
-This dual justification aims to take “natural” grief to the next level, from a metaphor of continuity of the dead (using symbolic practices) to substantive action (inasmuch as the deceased's gametes are used posthumously) PR is seen as a form of agency of the dead).
+This dual justification aims to take “natural” grief to the next level, from a metaphoric/symbolic continuity of the dead to substantive action (inasmuch as the deceased's gametes are used posthumously).
 By examining the discourse on PR in a specific context, we seek to assess Lavi’s claim that PR “reaffirms and challenges modern society’s approach to the cycle of life and death" (p.
 37), and hence “constitutes a modern practice of mourning” (p.
 49).
 To analyze this discourse, framed by us as an ongoing process of normalization, our empirical data is based on the early days of PR use in Israel, and thus on the formulation of the justifications of both supporters and opponents.

 Nature and Naturalization